Monoculturalism

-Monoculturalism is the policy or process of supporting, advocating, prioritising, or only allowing the expression of, a single culture usually associated with a certain social, ethnic, or religious group.
-It generally stems from beliefs within the dominant group that their cultural practices are superior to those of other, usually minority groups and is often related to the concept of ethnocentrism, which involves judging another culture based on the values and standards of one's own culture, though this is usually untrue if cultural nationalism is dominant, as opposed to ethno-nationalism.
-It may also involve the process of assimilation whereby other ethnic groups are expected to adopt the culture and practices of the dominant ethnic group.
-Monoculturalism, in the context of cultural diversity, is the opposite of multiculturalism.
+Monoculturalism is the policy or process of supporting, advocating, or allowing the expression of the culture of a single social or ethnic group.
+It generally stems from beliefs within the dominant group that their cultural practices are superior to those of minority groups and is often related to the concept of ethnocentrism, which involves evaluating another culture based on the values and standards of one's own culture.
+This is usually not the case when cultural nationalism is centered on civic integration, shared national institutions, and common citizenship rather than ethnic identity, as opposed to forms of ethno-nationalism that define national belonging primarily in ethnic or racial terms.
+Ethno-nationalism, as seen during the decline of the Weimar Republic and the rise of Nazi Germany, was associated with the weakening of constitutional safeguards, the capture of institutions by antisemitic and authoritarian movements, and the intimidation, exclusion, and silencing of those regarded as political, racial, or ideological opponents.